-Ms. Rebekka Glasser Herlofsen has 25 years' experience in the shipping and finance industries, and has served on the management teams of leading Norwegian shipping companies such as Bergesen/BW Gas, Torvald Klaveness and Wallenius Wilhelmsen.
+Rebekka Glasser Herlofsen has 25 years' experience in the shipping and finance industries, and has served on the management teams of leading Norwegian shipping companies such as Bergesen/BW Gas, Torvald Klaveness and Wallenius Wilhelmsen.
 She was until recently the CFO of Wallenius Wilhelmsen, and is now an independent consultant, investor and board professional.
-Ms. Herlofsen has served in different capacities on Norwegian and international boards, including as Chairman of Cermaq ASA, and as a member of the DNV GL board.
-She is currently a board member of Equinor ASA, Rockwool International A/S, SATS ASA, and the marine insurer Norwegian Hull Club.
+Herlofsen has served in different capacities on Norwegian and international boards, including as Chairman of Cermaq ASA, and as a member of the DNV GL board.
+She is currently a board member of Equinor ASA, Wilh.
+Wilhelmsen Holding ASA, BW Offshore ASA, Rockwool International A/S, SATS ASA, and she is the Chairperson of marine insurer Norwegian Hull Club.
+Herlofsen is also a senior advisor to Altor Equity Partners AS.

-Ms. Herlofsen holds a degree in business from the Norwegian School of Economics and Business, and is a certified financial analyst.
+Herlofsen holds a degree in business from the Norwegian School of Economics and Business, and is a certified financial analyst.